Theatre of Qatar: Themes

 Since the advent of the theatre movement in Qatar, there has been opposition towards non-traditional themes featured in plays.
 One factor which precipitated disapproval is the prevalence of modern plays which contradict deeply-rooted Islamic values.
 Another reason, which mainly accounted for opposition in theatre's inaugural years, was the ideological gap between the country's more conservative elderly population and the more liberal youth population which was caused by Qatar's rapid economic development during the mid-20th century.
-Abdulrahman Al-Mannai wrote the first-ever play to address the conflict of values caused by the generational gap, entitled Ommul Zain.
+Abdulrahman Al-Mannai wrote the first-ever play to address the conflict of values caused by the generational gap, entitled Ommul Zain, in 1975.

 Themes related to polygamy, marriage, family issues and corruption of children are typically considered taboo.
 A primary reason for this is because such themes involve the questioning and scrutiny of traditionally-held values.
 One such example is the 1985 play Ibtisam in the Dock written by Saleh Al-Mannai and Adil Saqar.
 The story concerns a young girl who, after entering in a secret relationship, professes to her father her disillusionment for past traditions and the suitor her family has arranged for her to marry.
 Another play, Girls Market by Abdullah Ahmed and Asim Tawfiq, also provides social commentary on arranged marriages.
 It likens the act of offering women to paying suitors to trading goods on the market, hence associating arranged marriage with materialism.

+Common themes include the sea and man's relationship with it, particularly within the pearl diving community.
+This relationship, marked by the conflict between shipowners (nakhuda) and sailors, is portrayed in works like Abdulrahman Al-Mannai’s Ommul-Zain (1975) and Night, O Night (1984), and Saleh Al-Mannai’s The Little One and the Sea (1984).
+This theme is evident all throughout the Arab countries in the Persian Gulf.

-When a quartet comprising Saudi Arabia, the UAE, Bahrain and Egypt severed all ties with and imposed a blockade of Qatar on 5 June 2017, a rise in politically-themed plays was observed.
-One of the most well-known is that of Ghanem Al Sulaiti, entitled What's happening?, which satirizes the political dispute between Qatar and its neighbors, going as far as to directly criticize the blockading countries.
+After a quartet comprising Saudi Arabia, the UAE, Bahrain and Egypt severed all ties with and imposed a blockade of Qatar on 5 June 2017, a rise in politically-themed plays was observed.